Introduction

 On the Bottom

 I often hike in fitted, yoga-style pants in lengths from clam-digger to full length depending on expected temperatures and trail conditions.
-I have these pants from Under Armour.
-If I will be hiking on trails prone to poison ivy or briers, I wear long hiking pants like these by Columbia.
+I have these yoga pants from Under Armour.
+If I will be hiking on trails prone to poison ivy or briers, I wear long hiking pants.
+When hiking in cold weather, I like to add yoga pants under my hiking pants.

-There are special zip-off pants made for hiking that zip off above the knee to convert to shorts.
-Fred likes these by Columbia.
+There are special pants made for hiking that zip off above the knee to convert to shorts.
+Fred likes these.

-Shoes are one of the most important gear items for hikers.
+Shoes are one of the most important items to consider when preparing for a hike.
 Hiking boots are not always necessary, or even preferred.
 But all shoes or boots worn on hikes should have good support and traction.
-And don’t ever wear new shoes that haven’t been broken in, as a painful blister is one of worst ways to ruin a hike.
+And don’t ever wear new shoes that haven’t been broken in, as a painful blister is one of worst ways to ruin a hike!

 Boots?